pdaniel-frk/vamp-pulse/README.md

         storage {
                 es {
-                  port = 9300
+                  port = 9200
-                  host = "docker"
+                  host = "localhost"

                   embedded {
-                    enabled = false // this basically starts an elastic search server on localhost:9300 http = false // this also opens ES rest api to test results, localhost:9200 }
+                    enabled = true // this basically starts an elastic search server on localhost:9300 http = true // this also opens ES rest api to test results, localhost:9200 }

                   cluster {